-- 1. By completing a senior thesis in conjunction with senior research (Biology 497, 498, 499 or Chemistry 491, 492, 493). - 2.
-By selecting the biology senior seminar that emphasizes cellular/molecular topics, Biology 489. - 3.
-Only in the event that neither of the above options is available, a student could satisfy the WS requirement by writing a research paper requiring extensive background reading in conjunction with taking Biology 380, Chemistry 382 or one of the upper level, molecularly-based biochemistry electives, in addition to the regular course work.
+- By completing a senior thesis in conjunction with senior research (Biology 497, 498, 499 or Chemistry 491, 492, 493); - By selecting the biology senior seminar that emphasizes cellular/molecular topics, Biology 489. - Only in the event that neither of the above options is available, a student could satisfy the WS requirement by writing a research paper requiring extensive background reading in conjunction with taking Biology 380, Chemistry 382 or one of the upper level, molecularly-based biochemistry electives, in addition to the regular course work.
 Students pursuing this option must consult the Director of Biochemistry before the beginning of the senior year to make arrangements.

 BCH-335.
-Survey of Biochemistry (Same as BIO-335 and CHM-335) (Winter; Cohen).
-A survey of topics in biochemistry including buffers, protein structure, lipid structure, carbohydrate structure, enzyme mechanism, and enzyme kinetics.
-The pathways by which biomolecules are synthesized and degraded will be investigated.
-Specifically we will look at carbohydrate, lipid and nitrogen metabolism.
-Medical applications will be emphasized throughout the course.
+Survey of Biochemistry (Same as BIO-335 and BCH-335) (Spring; Paulick).
+A survey of topics in biochemistry including the structure, conformation, and properties of the major classes of biomolecules (proteins, nucleic acids, lipids, and carbohydrates); enzyme mechanisms, kinetics, and regulation; metabolic transformations; and bioenergetics and metabolic control.

+Emphasis will be on the fundamentals of biochemistry and our current understanding in the field.
 Prerequisites: Biology 225 and Chemistry 231; Chemistry 232 is recommended.
 Not open to students who have completed either BCH 380 or BCH 382.